Information and mediation to improve labor courts

 Providing customized information to workers and encouraging all parties to meet with a conciliator increased settlement rates, led to higher-valued payouts for workers, and improved measures of wellbeing.

 Researchers worked closely with the Mexico City Labor Courts (MCLC) to evaluate the impact of providing conciliation services and information about predicted case outcomes on settlement rates.
-With funding from J-PAL’s Governance Initiative (GI), the research team tested two distinct interventions.
+With funding from J-PAL’s Governance Initiative (GI) and J-PAL's Innovation in Government Initiative (IGI; formerly the Government Partnership Initiative), the research team tested two distinct interventions.
 In the “calculator intervention,” all parties present at a hearing—the worker, the defendant, and lawyers representing either side—received a single sheet of paper with customized information about their individual case, including the predicted likelihood that they would be successful in court.
 Trained enumerators then spent about five minutes explaining the information on the sheet of paper, including the probability of winning their case and the expected award conditional on winning.
-The information was based on the outcomes of 5,000 historical case filings compiled and analyzed by the research team with funding from J-PAL’s Government Partnership Initiative.
+The information was based on the outcomes of 5,000 historical case filings compiled and analyzed by the research team.
 In the “conciliator intervention,” parties were encouraged to sit with an MCLC employee who would explore the option of settling with the two parties, before the day’s hearing.
+After the initial study in one court showed positive results, the government and researchers expanded the calculator approach to five courts across Mexico City with funding from IGI.

 Both interventions nearly doubled the settlement rate for severance cases, but only when the worker was there to personally receive the information.
 The researchers hypothesize that lawyers likely did not act on the information or share it with their client after the initial hearing when workers were not present.